Unication Pager FAQs

 Yes!
 Unication added Phase II to all devices with Firmware release V1.1.
 This Phase II release is backwards compatible with Phase I, so all devices are now Phase I and Phase II compatible.

 How does the dispatch center send out the P25 page?

-With the G4, sending the page is as simple as sending a 2-tone page.
+With the G2/G4, sending the page is as simple as sending a 2-tone page.
 The Dispatcher will select the appropriate icon and when they send the page the system will send out the pre-programmed TGID.
 The Dispatcher can choose to send an Alerting tone like they do for portable radios or not.
 Once the TGID is sent the Dispatcher can begin sending the voice message.
 With the G3/G5, no dispatching changes are required.
 Agencies can continue receiving their 2tone calls exactly as before but gain the ability to also monitor incoming P25 transmissions.

 How does the dispatch center activate pagers in the field?

 The Administrator will “map” the TGIDs to select Sites or Simulcast Zones.
 The system then “Forces” the TGID(s) to “Critical Sites”.